-Setting Up a MySQLi User Account
+Setting Up a MySQL User Account

 root@host# mysql -u root -p Enter password:******* mysql> use mysql; Database changed mysql> INSERT INTO user (host, user, password, select_priv, insert_priv, update_priv) VALUES ('localhost', 'guest', PASSWORD('guest123'), 'Y', 'Y', 'Y'); Query OK, 1 row affected (0.20 sec) mysql> FLUSH PRIVILEGES; Query OK, 1 row affected (0.01 sec) mysql> SELECT host, user, password FROM user WHERE user = 'guest'; +-----------+---------+------------------+ | host | user | password | +-----------+---------+------------------+ | localhost | guest | 6f8c114b58f2ce9e | +-----------+---------+------------------+ 1 row in set (0.00 sec)

 When adding a new user, remember to encrypt the new password using PASSWORD() function provided by MySQL.
-As you can see in the above example the password mypass is encrypted to 6f8c114b58f2ce9e.
+As you can see in the above example, the password mypass is encrypted to 6f8c114b58f2ce9e.

 Notice the FLUSH PRIVILEGES statement.
 This tells the server to reload the grant tables.
-If you don't use it, then you won't be able to connect to mysql using the new user account at least until the server is rebooted.
+If you don't use it, then you won't be able to connect to MySQL using the new user account at least until the server is rebooted.

 You can also specify other privileges to a new user by setting the values of following columns in user table to 'Y' when executing the INSERT query or you can update them later using UPDATE query.

-root@host# mysql -u root -p password; Enter password:******* mysql> use mysql; Database changed mysql> GRANT SELECT,INSERT,UPDATE,DELETE,CREATE,DROP -> ON TUTORIALS.* -> TO 'zara'@'localhost' -> IDENTIFIED BY 'zara123';
+root@host# mysql -u root -p password; Enter password:******* mysql> use mysql; Database changed mysql> GRANT SELECT,INSERT,UPDATE,DELETE,CREATE,DROP → ON TUTORIALS.* → TO 'zara'@'localhost' → IDENTIFIED BY 'zara123';

-NOTE − MySQL does not terminate a command until you give a semi colon (;) at the end of SQL command.
+NOTE − MySQL does not terminate a command until you give a semi colon (;) at the end of the SQL command.

 The /etc/my.cnf File Configuration

-Most of the cases, you should not touch this file.
+In most of the cases, you should not touch this file.
 By default, it will have the following entries −

 [mysqld] datadir = /var/lib/mysql socket = /var/lib/mysql/mysql.sock [mysql.server] user = mysql basedir = /var/lib [safe_mysqld] err-log = /var/log/mysqld.log pid-file = /var/run/mysqld/mysqld.pid

-Here, you can specify a different directory for error log, otherwise you should not change any entry in this table.
+Here, you can specify a different directory for the error log, otherwise you should not change any entry in this table.

-Administrative MySQLi Command
+Administrative MySQL Command

 SHOW TABLES − Shows the tables in the database once a database has been selected with the use command.

-SHOW COLUMNS FROM tablename − Shows the attributes, types of attributes, key information, whether NULL is permitted, defaults, and other information for a table.
+SHOW COLUMNS FROM tablename: Shows the attributes, types of attributes, key information, whether NULL is permitted, defaults, and other information for a table.

 SHOW INDEX FROM tablename − Presents the details of all indexes on the table, including the PRIMARY KEY.